On weakly and strongly popular rankings: Introduction

-\paragraph{Structure of the paper.} In Section~\ref{prelims} we introduce the necessary definitions and notations used in the following sections.
+In Section~\ref{prelims} we introduce the necessary definitions and notations used in the following sections.
 Section~\ref{strandweak} deals with the relationship between the two different popularity notions.
-In Section~\ref{smallvoters} we study the complexity of the problems of deciding whether a given ranking is absolutely or simply popular with a small number of voters.
-We also demonstrate the strong connection to the Kemeny consensus problem there.
-We lay out some problems that still remain to be answered in Section~\ref{summary}.
+In Section~\ref{smallvoters} we study the complexity of the problems of deciding whether a given ranking is weakly or strongly popular with a small number of voters.
+We demonstrate the strong connection to the Kemeny consensus problem in Section~\ref{sec:kemeny}.
+Finally, we lay out some problems that still remain to be answered in Section~\ref{summary}.
+Throughout this paper, we use the example instance depicted in Figure~\ref{fi:ex} to illustrate concepts that we will define.